-- 3.8 In the current Licence, key monetary values used to determine the maximum allowed unit price for electricity are stated in October 2023 prices.
+- 3.13 In the current licence, key monetary values used to determine the maximum allowed unit price for electricity are stated in October 2023 prices.
 The Consumer Prices Index including owner occupiers' housing costs (CPIH) was applied as a general measure of inflation to convert these values to nominal values when calculating tariffs.
-The CPIH index for October is used as the representative value for the relevant regulatory year. - 3.9 For SPC25, we will state key monetary licence values used to determine the maximum allowed unit price for electricity in October 2023 prices.
+The CPIH index for October is used as the representative value for the relevant regulatory year. - 3.14 For SPC25, we stated the key monetary licence values which will be used to determine the maximum allowed unit price for electricity in October 2023 prices.
 We will continue to use CPIH as the general measure of inflation to convert these values to nominal values when calculating tariffs.
 The CPIH index for October will continue to be applied as the representative value for the relevant regulatory year.